 While ISO 27001 and its predecessors ISO 9001/2 have typically been the purview of large enterprises, it is now being adopted by much smaller organizations as a strategic asset for a company seeking to compete in a large regional or global marketplace.
-Since the focus is more on assessment, procedures, documentation, business process security and optimization – a smaller organization may find it easier to implement ISO 27001 versus SOC-2 where dogmatic obedience to extensive IT controls may not always be right-sized to the organizations services.
-ISO 27001 only needs to be renewed every three years versus every year for many other standards, so the costs of sustaining compliance over time can be lower , particularly for smaller enterprise where the nature of the business may not change over the long term.
+Since the focus is more on assessment, procedures, documentation, business process security, and optimization – a smaller organization may find it easier to implement ISO 27001 versus SOC 2 where dogmatic obedience to extensive IT controls may not always be right-sized to the organization’s services.
+ISO 27001 only needs to be renewed every three years versus every year for many other standards, so the costs of sustaining compliance over time can be lower.
+Particularly for smaller enterprises where the nature of the business may not change over the long term.

 The business benefits from ISO 27001 certification are numerous.
 The standards help ensure that a business’ security risks are managed cost-effectively, but the adherence to the recognized standards sends a valuable and important message to customers and business partners: this business can be trusted because it has strong governance.
 ISO 27001 is invaluable for monitoring, reviewing, and improving a company’s information security management system and will give partner organizations and customers greater confidence in the way they interact with your business.